jniyaz/mutipurpose-next-ts-app/README.md

 1. `pnpm install`
 1. `pnpm dev`
 1. Visit `localhost:3000`
-1. To run tests `pnpm test`
-1. This app has been deployed into Vercel.
+1. This app has been deployed into Vercel. `https://mutipurpose-next-ts-app.vercel.app`

 ## Learn More